TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

 #### Vocals Lyrics

-Lyrics are stored as text events paired up with notes in the 36 to 84 range.
+Lyrics are stored as meta events (usually text or lyric), paired up with notes in the 36 to 84 range.
 Lyric phrases are marked using either note 105 or note 106, or both at the same time (same start and end).
 (Rock Band 3 phased out the Score Duel mode and only uses note 105.)

 There are various symbols used for specific things in lyrics: